10 Best things to do in Sintra – Complete guide

 Chalet and Garden of the Countess of Edla

-The Chalet and the garden of the Condessa d’Edla are inside the Pena Park, 2 km from the Pena Palace, located at the opposite end of the park.
+The Chalet and the garden of the Condessa d’Edla are inside Pena Park, 2 km from the Pena Palace, which is located at the opposite end of the park.

-The chalet belonged to King Consort D. Fernando II and his second wife, Elise Hensler after the death of Queen D. Maria II.
+The chalet belonged to King Consort D. Fernando II and his second wife, Elise Hensler, after the death of Queen D. Maria II.
 D. Fernando II built the chalet in an alpine style and served as a residence and refuge for him to live with his wife.
-Surrounding the chalet is Condessa’s garden, with exotic plants.
+Surrounding the chalet is Condessa’s garden, which has exotic plants.
 And from the chalet’s balcony, you can see the sea, Pena Palace, and the Moorish castle.

 To visit the Condessa d’Edla, you can visit it with the Pena National Palace or buy a ticket just for the Pena Park that gives access to the chalet.